web11-ateves/aisuite/README.md

 various Generative AI providers allowing creators to seamlessly swap out or test responses from a number of LLMs without changing their code.

-To get started you will need the API Keys for the providers you intend to use and install the provider specific library to use.
+To get started you will need the API Keys for the providers you intend to use.
+You also need to install the provider specific library to use either separately or when installing aisuite.

 The API Keys are expected to be in the host ENV and can be set manually or by using a tool such as [`python-dotenv`](https://pypi.org/project/python-dotenv/) or [`direnv`](https://direnv.net/).